AiAiHealthcare/ProjectAiAi/README.md

 If you are looking for a non-technical introduction to Project AiAi, please [click here to visit AiAi.care website](https://AiAi.care).

-# KANBAN Board
+# Donate your Expertise

-You can [click here to see our KANBAN tracker] (https://github.com/AiAiHealthcare/ProjectAiAi/projects/1?fullscreen=true)
+Check out [our KANBAN project tracker here](https://github.com/AiAiHealthcare/ProjectAiAi/projects/1?fullscreen=true).
+You can donate your time and expertise by contributing to any of the issues/tasks pinned on the KANBAN board.

 ***
 [![Python Requirements Status](https://requires.io/github/AiAiHealthcare/ProjectAiAi/requirements.svg?branch=master&?maxAge=3600)](https://requires.io/github/AiAiHealthcare/ProjectAiAi/requirements/?branch=master)